TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-passwordwriteback.md

 		* servicebus.windows.networks
 4. Allow idle connections to persist for at least 2-3 minutes.

-\* *If you are still having difficulty try disabling and re-enabling the service in the Azure AD Connect tool*
+If you are still having difficulty, try disabling and re-enabling the service in the Azure AD Connect tool.

 ## **Recommended documents**